nahumsa/Introduction-to-IBM_Qiskit/README.md

 - pip install qiskit-terra[visualization]

+To put this environtmen on your jupyter notebook environment you need to type the following comands:

+- source activate qiskit_env
+- python -m ipykernel install --name qiskit_env --display-name "qiskit_env"

 In order to test if the qiskit is installed you import on your python enviroment.

 ## Codes